peterjhpark1205/Essential_Algorithm/ReadMe.md

 # Essential Algoritm

-This is a repostitory that has several algorithms which is essential and can be used in complicated problems.
+This repostitory has several algorithms which are essential and can be used in complicated problems.